au-summer/UM_leccap/README.md

 # Usage

-- Get body of html file of lecture recording website, put it in `leccap.html` under this directory.
-- Download the lecture recording as `.mp4`, put it under this directory.
-Give it a meaningful name, e.g. `482_lec25.mp4`.
+- Press `Ctrl + S` on the lecture recording website to save the page under this directory.
 - Run `python main.py` to get the transcript and slides.

 **NOTE**: Turn on the transcript and thumbnail in the lecture recording website.